tsega/drupal-8-twig-snippets-vs-code/README.md

 ## Usage

-Once installed, to use these snippets you can use the following two methods, the first Method is geared towards people who are new to the snippets available whiel the second method is suitable for people who know the available snippets and are looking to increase their speed.
+Once installed, to use these snippets you can use the following two methods, the first Method is geared towards people who are new to the snippets available while the second method is suitable for people who know the available snippets and are looking to increase their speed.

 ### Method 1
 1. Open the **Command Palette**, `ctrl-shift-p` (Windows, Linux) or `cmd-shift-p` (OSX)